Ian Gow: Assassination

-Although aware that he was a potential IRA assassination target, unlike most British MPs of that era, Gow left his telephone number and home address in the local telephone directory and in Who's Who.
+Although aware that he was a potential IRA target, unlike most British MPs of that era Gow left his telephone number and home address in the local telephone directory and in Who's Who.
 He never checked under his car for bombs.
 In the early hours of 30 July 1990, a bomb was planted under Gow's Austin Montego car, which was parked in the driveway of his house in Hankham, near Pevensey in East Sussex.
 The 4.5 lb Semtex bomb detonated at 08:39 as Gow reversed out of his driveway, leaving him with severe wounds to his lower body.
-He died ten minutes later.
+Gow died 10 minutes later as emergency workers removed him from the wreckage of his car.

 Upon hearing of Gow's death, Labour Party leader Neil Kinnock commented, "This is a terrible atrocity against a man whose only offence was to speak his mind....
 I had great disagreement with Ian Gow and he with me, but no one can doubt his sincerity or his courage, and it is appalling that he should lose his life because of these qualities."
 In her autobiography, The Downing Street Years, Margaret Thatcher described his murder as an "irreplaceable loss".

 The IRA claimed responsibility for killing Gow, stating that he was targeted because he was a "close personal associate" of Thatcher and because of his role in developing British policy on Northern Ireland.
+Nobody was ever charged with causing his death and claims were reported by journalist Paul Routledge concerning possible involvement of the United States Central Intelligence Agency (CIA) and intelligence community.